 For our Virtual Symposium, careful consideration was taken to choose an online event platform that can deliver scientific posters in a way that facilitates networking, interaction, collaboration and the ‘buzz’ of our face to face meetings.

-Almost 400 ePosters were presented at the virtual symposium last year in our interactive ePoster Hall where delegates can "virtually wander around" at any time.
+Almost 350 ePosters were presented at the virtual 32nd International Symposium last year in our interactive ePoster Hall where delegates could "virtually wander around" at any time.
 Presenters can share research in an easily digestible format by supporting their poster PDF and abstract with a ‘lightning explainer’ video summarising their research within 3 minutes.

 Live Poster Sessions